 This raises key questions for attorneys advising clients—especially regarding financial transparency and potential exposure to fraud or mismanagement.

-Key concerns include:
+Key issues under discussion include:

-• Redefinition of “extraordinary ability” through financial contribution rather than merit or skill.
+Redefinition of “extraordinary ability” through financial contribution rather than merit or skill.

-• Potential crowding out of existing EB-1 and EB-2 applicants, particularly from high-demand countries such as India and China.
+Possible impact on existing EB-1 and EB-2 applicants, particularly from high-demand countries such as India and China.

 The $100K H-1B fee: A parallel policy shift

 Attorneys are closely monitoring DHS and Department of Labor updates for details on what the $100k fee for H-1B covers—including whether it will apply to renewals or amendments—and when the H-1B $100k fee will start, currently projected for enforcement in early 2026.
-In the meantime, immigration lawyers are advising employers to plan for potential cost increases, reevaluate their hiring strategies, and watch for agency guidance clarifying compliance obligations.
+In the meantime, many immigration lawyers are advising employers to plan for potential cost increases, reevaluate their hiring strategies, and watch for agency guidance clarifying compliance obligations.

 Impact on immigration practice and employers